proofofexistence/docs/api.md

     get the payment address and price to confirm the document in the blockchain.

-As well as a GET endpoint:
+As well as a GET endpoint if [specialops](https://github.com/poexio/specialops) service was enable:

 -   `/api/v1/docproofs/:hash`: used to search the blockchain for all transactions that embed a docproof.